A vast blueprint table glowing with golden specification lines in a dark brutalist chamber - the precision of defining outcomes

 The What, Not the How

 Equally important are the Failure Tolerances and Recovery Paths.
-As we will explore in Failure Architecture, systems fail.
+As we explore in Failure Architecture, systems fail.
 An effective Outcome Specification anticipates this, defining what constitutes an acceptable failure and what the agent's recourse should be.
 Should it retry?
 Should it ask for clarification?
 Should it escalate to a human?
 Finally, the specification must incorporate User Preferences, the subtle, often unstated, nuances of how a user wants things done.
-This could include a preference for a particular airline, a desire to avoid red-eye flights, or the tone of voice to be used in a generated email.
 Crafting these specifications is the new core competency of the AXD designer: a blend of systems thinking, user empathy, and linguistic precision.

 The Role of AI

 This process often results in the dynamic creation of what we call Composable Interfaces.
-If the agent needs clarification or wants to present options, it doesn't pull from a library of pre-designed screens.
+If the agent needs clarification or wants to present options, it does not pull from a library of pre-designed screens.
 Instead, it assembles an interface on the fly, tailored to the specific context of the decision.
 This is the "Agent-Assembled" paradigm, where the UI is a transient artifact of the agent's reasoning process.
 The designer's role, therefore, is not to design the interface itself, but to design the system that designs the interface.
 They create the components, define the logic, and, most importantly, craft the underlying Outcome Specifications that guide the entire interaction.
-The clarity and quality of that specification are directly proportional to the reliability and effectiveness of the AI's performance.

 Delegation by Design